antwg/calculator/README.md

 Code test for Sectra summer internship

 To run the program:
- - clone the repository
+ - Clone the repository
- - navigate to the map "src"
+ - Navigate to the map "src"
  - Compile the program, ex "g++ main.cpp RegisterHandler.cpp -o main.exe"
- - Run the executable, ex ./main.exe
+ - Run the executable, ex "./main.exe" or "./main.exe test2.txt"